justingallagher/fpga-trace/README.md

 However, this procedure is notoriously intensive, due to the high number of computations required for just a single ray.
 This ray needs to be tested against the polygons present in a scene to see if it intersects, and must continue to be traced when reflected or refracted through a material.
 As a full image could potentially have millions of pixels, rendering a scene typically takes seconds or even minutes, making ray-tracing in real-time inefficient with current methods.

 In this project, I attempt to significantly improve the efficency of this method by offloading the most intensive portion, triangle collision testing, to an FPGA.
 This will provide much lower energy consumption for the same operations, lowering cost to run the ray-tracing algorithm.
+Using HLS features will allow me to quickly iterate on my hardware design, allowing hardware operations to be written in C syntax.

 ## Challenge